MTaylor-tech/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-a.Window/Global Object Binding - Invoked in a global scope, `this` refers to the window or console.
+  a.
+Window/Global Object Binding - Invoked in a global scope, `this` refers to
+    the window or console.
 (Important to remember for arrow functions, because `this` also refers to the window in these functions.)

-b.Implicit Binding - When used within a function called using dot notation `this` refers to the object that precedes the dot.
+  b.
+Implicit Binding - When used within a function called using dot notation
+    `this` refers to the object that precedes the dot.

-c.New binding - When used within an object property or method, `this` refers to the instance of that object in which it is invoked.
+  c.
+New binding - When used within an object property or method, `this` refers
+    to the instance of that object in which it is invoked.

-d.Explicit binding - When using `.call()` and `.apply()` methods, `this` is explicitly defined within the parentheses and linked to the object passed to the `call` or `apply` method.
+  d.
+Explicit binding - When using `.call()` and `.apply()` methods, `this` is
+    explicitly defined within the parentheses and linked to the object passed to the `call` or `apply` method.

 5. Why do we need super() in an extended class?